aaronosher/first-portfolio/README.md

 ```

 ## 4. Styles and CSS
-In HTML we use Cascading Style Sheets (CSS) to style to document.
+In HTML we use Cascading Style Sheets (CSS) to style the document.

 Using CSS we can set things like borders, colour, text size, position, animations and more.